jdreaver/rust-os/README.md

   - Consider using per CPU for storing the currently running task instead of having a Vec of those in `Scheduler`
     - The "current task" is only valid in the current thread.
 We need to wrap it in a type that is not `Send` or `Sync`; we can't just return a `&'static` ref (or maybe we can if we make sa
 - Stack size: figure out why stacks need to be so large when compiling in debug mode.
 Is Rust putting a ton of debug info on the stack?
-- Synchronization primitives
-  - Mutex (not spinlock "mutex") that handles sleeping and waking
-    - We can use `WaitQueue` along with `send_single_consumer` for wakeups.
-(The primary lock mechanism is still an atomic bool)
-    - I like Linux's mutex where they store the current holder's task ID in an atomic variable
 - Deadlock debugging: find a way to detect deadlocks and print the locks involved
   - Linux has a neat debugging system for mutexes <https://docs.kernel.org/locking/mutex-design.html#semantics>
   - Should we fail if we are holding a spinlock for too long?